wp-plugins/flyzoo/readme.txt

 == Screenshots ==
 1. Live Support Chat with Real time Visitors Tracking
-2. Move, resize and minimize chat windows
+2. Move, resize and minimize chat
-3. Chat rooms with emoticons, sound notifications and media content preview
+3. Chat with emoticons, sound notifications and media content preview
 4. Responsive layout on mobile devices
 5. Chat colors and features are customizable